haifengkao/HFViewBinding/README.md

 MVVM (Model-View-ViewModel) is a popular replacement of original MVC architecture.
 It moves the UI logics from hard-to-test Controller to testable ViewModels.
 MVVM relies heavily on view bindings.
 But the available binding libraries ([HRTableCollectionBindingHelper](https://github.com/Rannie/HRTableCollectionBindingHelper), [CETableViewBinding](https://github.com/ColinEberhardt/CETableViewBinding)) don't support table view with multiple sections.
 Besides, the table view animations of insertion and deletion are disabled in their implmentation, which really annoys me :(

+## Credit
+The APIs are referenced from [HRTableCollectionBindingHelper](https://github.com/Rannie/HRTableCollectionBindingHelper).
+The idea of delegate forwarding come from [CETableViewBinding](https://github.com/ColinEberhardt/CETableViewBinding).

 ## Requirements

 Requires iOS 7.0, and ARC.